meetrajesh/letterpress/README.md

    $ mysql letterpress &lt; schema.sql
    </pre>

+1. Override Config

-1. Create a file called <code>init.local.php</code> in your letterpress root directory and copy+paste this in there:
+   * Create a file called <code>init.local.php</code> in your letterpress root directory and copy+paste this in there:

    <pre>